simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/README.md

 This repo is associated with the following article:

 ```
-Analysis of backpack microphone recordings using *callsync*
+*callsync*: an R package for alignment and analysis of multi-microphone animal recordings

 ```

 **NOTE**: This repo is under development.
 Please contact <ssmeele@ab.mpg.de> if you want to test an early version.